-Tijuana River Total Maximum Daily Loads (TMDLs) for indicator bacteria and trash in April 2019.
-In this checklist, it identifies human health and ecosystem impacts in the Tijuana River Valley.
-Consistent with the 2014/2016 Clean Water Act (CWA) Section 303(d) List of Water Quality Limited Segments (303(d) List), indicator bacteria and trash are listed as pollutants in the lower Tijuana River watershed.
 The data showing the high levels of these pollutants prompted the RWQCB to develop TMDLs for the lower Tijuana River watershed.
-Due to sewage impacts, the Tijuana Shoreline has been closed to water contact since December 8, 2021.
-Since January 1, 2023, to June 17 2024, Imperial Beach locations have been impacted by sewage and under water contact closure for 490 of 533 days, Silver Strand closed for 454 of 533 days, and Coronado shoreline closed for 301 of 533 days.
-Since May 5, 2022 the County of San Diego has been using the US EPA and California Department of Public Health approved advanced testing methodology, ddPCR, for water quality monitoring sampling to provide sameday data and the most accurate information available on bacteria levels in the water.
-Environmental Justice In January 2021, President Biden's Executive Order 14008 - Tackling the Climate Crisis at Home and Abroad announced Justice40, which mandates that at least 40% of the benefits of certain federal programs must flow to disadvantaged communities.
-Justice40 is a whole-of-government approach that tasks delivering benefits of Federal programs to communities that are marginalized and overburdened by pollution.
+Due to sewage impacts, the Tijuana Shoreline has been closed to water contact since December 8, 2021, totaling 1,269 consecutive days as of May 30, 2025.
+Since January 1, 2023, to May 30, 2025, Imperial Beach locations have been impacted by sewage and under water contact closure for 805 of 880 days, Silver Strand closed for 663 of 880 days, and Coronado shoreline closed for 357 of 880 days.
+Since May 5, 2022, the County of San Diego has been using the US EPA and California Department of Public Health approved advanced testing methodology, Environmental Justice ddPCR, for water quality monitoring sampling to provide same-day data and the most accurate information available on bacteria levels in the water.
 Communities closest to the San Diego International Border, including the communities of Imperial Beach, San Ysidro, Otay Mesa, and Tijuana River Valley, are identified by SB 535 and identified on CalEnviroScreen 4.0 Environmental Justice communities as having high pollution burdens for impaired water bodies, unhealthy air quality levels, and elevated linguistic isolation and poverty rates.
 Economic Beach tourism is a major economic contributor to south county communities.
 Numerous news reports have featured south county local business owners' testimony that recent sewage impacts, beach advisories and warnings, and beach closures are negatively impacting their economy, tourism in their community, and their business revenues/livelihoods.
+The smell of sewage and the related impacts to local businesses and the tourism industry has also impacted south bay schools.
+The South Bay Unified School District has seen a significant drop in enrollment compared to other neighboring school districts, which may lead to future school closures.
 County staff engaged with the affected municipalities, local business chambers, and the South County Economic Development Council to disseminate a Transboundary Pollution Economic Impact Survey to local businesses in south county.
 There were 63 respondents to the survey.
 The survey indicated that 74% of business respondents have been, and continue to be, negatively impacted by the transboundary pollution.
 66% reported a decrease in revenue due to the pollution and recent water contact closures.
 Documented impact to government activities to United States Customs and Border Protection (CBP).
 US EPA PEIS references studies conducted by CBP and other agencies identifying high-level of fecal indicator bacteria (FIB) in areas where CBP works and could impact CBP agent health.
 Additionally, the PEIS states that "poor coastal water quality also contributes to the relocation, rescheduling, and cancellation of in-water Navy training and activities (Navy Region Southwest, 2022)."